 You may also like

-The UAE is a small country located in the eastern part of the Arab world, on a mostly desert stretch of land surrounded by the Persian Gulf and the Arabian Sea.
-The country shares borders with Oman and Saudi Arabia.
+The UAE is one of the smaller countries in the Middle East, located in the eastern region.
+It is a mostly desert stretch of land surrounded by the Persian Gulf and the Arabian Sea, and shares borders with Oman and Saudi Arabia.

 Its maritime claims include 12 nautical miles (nm) territorial sea; 24 nm contiguous zone; 200 nm exclusive economic zone; and a continental shelf that extends out 200 nm, or to the continental margin.

-The 30-year dispute was reignited in 2006, with Saudi objections to a natural gas pipeline from Qatar to the UAE – because it crossed into Saudi territorial waters – and to maps published by the UAE that depict the country’s border extending west all the way to Qatar.
-The dispute escalated with a naval clash between the two sides in March 2010 and earlier in the summer of 2009, when Saudis restricted trucks’ movement and barred UAE citizens from entering Saudi Arabia using a new UAE ID card that showed the UAE’s border extending to Qatar.
+The 30-year dispute was reignited in 2006.
+Saudi Arabia objected to a natural gas pipeline from Qatar to the UAE because it crossed into Saudi territorial waters.
+It also disputed maps published by the UAE that depict the country’s border extending west all the way to Qatar.

 Geography and Climate